 In North Carolina, LEAs are required to submit a copy of the current Local Wellness Policy to the

 NCDPI and submit any modifications to the policy to NCDPI once adopted by the local board of education.
-LEAs must submit the Healthy Active Children Policy Report indicating the LEA’s progress towards achieving the goals as stated in the NC State Board of Education Healthy Active Children Policy and the Local Wellness Policy and conduct at least a triennial assessment to evaluate the extent to which schools are in compliance with the Local Wellness Policy, how the Local Wellness Policy compares to statutory requirements and the LEA’s progress made in attaining the goals of the Local Wellness Policy and make the evaluation results available to the public.
+LEAs must submit the Healthy Active Children Policy Report indicating the LEA’s progress towards achieving the goals as stated in the NC State Board of Education Healthy Active Children Policy and the Local Wellness Policy and conduct at least a triennial assessment to evaluate the extent to which schools are in compliance with the Local Wellness Policy, how the Local Wellness Policy compares to statutory requirements, and the LEA’s progress made in attaining the goals of the Local Wellness Policy and make the evaluation results available to the public.

 [INSERT DISTRICT/SCHOOL LETTERHEAD]